Script Development / Upload User Python Modules

 directory using their preferred SSH tools.

 The default installation directory is /usr/local/dataflux-func.
-If unsure, use cat /etc/dataflux-func to check.
+If unsure, use cat /etc/dataflux-func

 Upload Using "File Service"

-If users do not have access to the host, they can enable "Manage / Experimental Features / Enable File Service" and upload via "Manage / File Service."
+If users do not have access to the host, they can enable "Manage / Experimental Features / Enable File Service" and then upload via "Manage / File Service."

 Move the Python module directory to user-python-packages/xxxxx